magento/devdocs/guides/v2.3/graphql/payment-methods/payflow-pro.md

 (Graphic to be added later.)

 1. On the checkout page, the customer selects **Credit Card** as the payment method and enters the credit card information as well as the billing and shipping addresses.
-When the customer clicks **Place Order**, the PWA client uses the [`setPaymentMethodOnCart`]({{page.baseurl}}/graphql/reference/quote-payment-method.html) mutation to set the payment method to `payflow_link`.
+When the customer clicks **Place Order**, the PWA client uses the [`setPaymentMethodOnCart`]({{page.baseurl}}/graphql/reference/quote-payment-method.html) mutation to set the payment method to `payflowpro`.

 2. The mutation returns a `Cart` object.